MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/custom-connector-sdk-sample-test.md

 ms.topic: article
 ms.service: mssearch
 ms.date: 06/30/2022
-description: "Graph connectors SDK Sample Testing"
+description: "Microsoft Graph connectors SDK sample testing"
 ---

-# Test the connector
+# Test the Microsoft Graph connector

 The connector can be tested using the [TestApp utility](/microsoftsearch/custom-connector-sdk-testapp).
 This is a console application for testing the connector before taking it to production.
 It will not create any connections or ingest any data.